 The Company's Series C Preferred Stock is entitled to receive dividends (i) from and including the original issue date to, but excluding, March 31, 2025, at a fixed rate of 6.50% per year on the \$25.00 liquidation preference and (ii) from and including March 31, 2025, at a floating rate equal to three-month London Interbank Offered Rate ("LIBOR") plus a spread of 5.345% per year of the \$25.00 per share liquidation preference before the Company's common stock is paid any dividends, and is senior to the Company's common stock with respect to distributions upon liquidation, dissolution or winding up.
-In light of the discontinuance of the publication of three-month LIBOR after June 2023 and pursuant to the terms of the Series C Preferred Stock, the Company will, prior to March 31, 2025, appoint a calculation agent to select an industry accepted substitute or successor base rate to the three-month LIBOR rate.
-The calculation agent may also implement changes to the business day convention, the definition of business day, the dividend determination date, the interest rate spread and the method for obtaining the substitute or successor base rate, in a manner that is consistent with industry accepted practices.
-In March 2022, Congress enacted a federal statute that provides a safe harbor for those, like the calculation agent, that are contractually responsible for determining LIBOR replacements under certain circumstances, which the Company expects will apply to the Series C Preferred Stock.
-The Federal Reserve is required to promulgate rules under this statute which, once final, the Company expects will affect the selection of an industry accepted substitute or successor base rate under the terms of the Series C Preferred Stock.
-Although the Company has not yet appointed a calculation agent and a substitute or successor base rate has not yet been selected, the Company expects that three-month SOFR (Secured Overnight Financing Rate) will be the substitute or successor base rate to three-month LIBOR.
+In light of the discontinuance of the publication of three-month LIBOR after June 2023 and pursuant to the Adjustable Interest Rate (LIBOR) Act and the Federal Reserve's final rules promulgated thereunder, the three-month CME Term SOFR (Secured Overnight Financing Rate) has replaced three-month LIBOR as the successor base rate.
 Dividends on the Series C Preferred Stock are payable quarterly in arrears on or about March 31, June 30, September 30 and December 31 of each year.
-The Series C Preferred Stock is not redeemable by the Company prior to March 31, 2025, except under circumstances where it is necessary to preserve the Company's qualification as a REIT for U.S. federal income tax purposes and upon the occurrence of certain specified change in control transactions.
-On or after March 31, 2025, the Company may, at its option, subject to certain procedural requirements, redeem any or all of the shares of the Series C Preferred Stock for cash at a redemption price of \$25.00 per share, plus any accrued and unpaid dividends thereon (whether or not authorized or declared) to, but excluding, the redemption date.
+The Series C Preferred Stock is not redeemable by the Company prior to March 31, 2025, except under circumstances where it is necessary to preserve the Company way, at its option, subject to certain procedural requirements, redeem any or all of the shares of the Series C Preferred Stock for cash at a redemption price of \$25.00 per share, plus any accrued and unpaid dividends thereon (whether or not authorized or declared) to, but excluding, the redeemption date.

 The Series C Preferred Stock generally does not have any voting rights, subject to an exception in the event the Company fails to pay dividends on such stock for six or more quarterly periods (whether or not consecutive).
 Under such circumstances, the Series C Preferred Stock will be entitled to vote to elect two additional directors to the Company's Board, until all unpaid dividends have been paid or declared and set apart for payment.
-In addition, certain material and adverse changes to the terms of the Series C Preferred Stock cannot be made without the affirmative vote of holders of at least 66 2/3% of the outstanding shares of Series C Preferred Stock.
+In addition, certain material and adverse changes to the terms of the Series C Preferred Stock cannot be made without the affirmative vote of holders of at least 66.67% of the outstanding shares of Series C Preferred Stock.

-The following table presents cash dividends declared by the Company on its Series C Preferred Stock from January 1, 2023 through March 31, 2024:
+The following table presents cash dividends declared by the Company on its Series C Preferred Stock from January 1, 2023 through June 30, 2024:

-Declaration Date Record Date Payment Date Dividend Per Share February 20, 2024 March 5, 2024 March 28, 2024 \$0.40625 November 21, 2023 December 4, 2023 December 29, 2023 0.40625 August 17, 2023 September 5, 2023 September 29, 2023 0.40625 May 22, 2023 June 5, 2023 June 30, 2023 0.40625 February 21, 2023 March 6, 2023 March 31, 2023 0.40625
+Declaration Date Record Date Payment Date Dividend Per Share May 21, 2024 June 5, 2024 June 28, 2024 \$0.40625 February 20, 2024 March 5, 2024 March 28, 2024 0.40625 November 21, 2023 December 4, 2023 December 29, 2023 0.40625 August 17, 2023 September 5, 2023 September 29, 2023 0.40625 May 22, 2023 June 5, 2023 June 30, 2023 0.40625 February 21, 2023 March 6, 2023 March 31, 2023 0.40625